 Your equipment pack carries all the hard wear you’ll need.
 This covers fire starting, water purification, cooking, shelter, etc.

-- Tarp and rope (you could probably get away without these on shorter trips, but having a cooking shelter when it’s raining is a real game changer.
-I’ll post some tips for setting up good tarps if you need inspiration)
+Shelter: Tarp and rope.
+You could probably get away without these on shorter trips, but having a cooking shelter when it’s raining is a real game changer.

 Tent: Obviously you’ll need a tent.
 The nice thing about canoeing (especially when you have short portages) is you don’t need to splurge on an ultralight tent.
 I’ll make a post about how to choose a good tent soon.
 Store it in a dry sack so it stays dry throughout the day.